tylew/tylew/Chapman/Spring 2024/CPSC 542: DL & CV/notes/course-notes.md

 - models aren't always 'plug-n-play'
 - models will form a bias around their training data

+Attention is all you need introduced the transformer, an encoder/decoder architecture.

 ## Auto Encoder
 Output should be as close as possible to input